Berrythewestie/AcademicProjects/README.md

-These projects are academic assignments/assessments, and are the best examples in my knowledge of object-oriented programming.
+Unlike those listed in the portfolio, these projects are academic assignments/assessments, and are the best examples demonstrating my knowledge of object-oriented programming.
 The poker game and 2d side-scroller are collaborative projects.